Existence of a supersymmetric extension of the gauged non-linear $\Sigma$-model and the transition from integrability to chaos: Introduction

 The gauged non-linear $\Sigma$-model is one of the most significant field theory models, with applications spanning from statistical mechanics and condensed matter systems to high-energy physics.
 Its versatility is evident in its ability to describe phenomena such as quantum magnetism, the quantum Hall effect, and superfluidity, as well as mesonic dynamics in the strong coupling limit \cite{NN[4],N[2],N[3], N[4]}.
 In this manuscript, we analyze the gauged non-linear $\Sigma$-model in $3+1$ dimensions from the perspective of Quantum Chromodynamics (QCD), as it represents the low-energy limit of QCD minimally coupled to Maxwell electromagnetism.
 The modern approach to such a description is referred to as Chiral Perturbation Theory ($\chi$PT) \cite{N[43], N[44], N[45],N[46], N[47], N[48], N[49], N[50]}.

 Many interesting open problems appear when a large number of baryons are confined on a finite spatial volume.
-There are strong theoretical and phenomenological evidence that, under such conditions, baryons melt and diverse inhomogeneous baryonic condensates appear \cite{pasta1, pasta2, pasta3, pasta4, q[12],q[8], canfora2, 56, 56b,58,58b, ACZ, CanTalSk1, canfora10, Fab1, gaugsk, Canfora:2018clt, lastEPJC, crystal1}.
+There are strong theoretical and phenomenological evidence that, under such conditions, baryons melt and inhomogeneous baryonic condensates appear \cite{pasta1, pasta2, pasta3, pasta4, q[12],q[8], canfora2, 56, 56b,58,58b, ACZ, CanTalSk1, canfora10, Fab1, gaugsk, Canfora:2018clt, lastEPJC, crystal1} {(for pion and chiral condensates see e.g. \cite{ex4d6,ex4d4,ex4d5,ex4d1,ex4d2, ex4d3}}.
 These configurations share some features with the Larkin-Ovchinnikov-Fulde-Ferrell phase in superconductors \cite{LOFF1, LOFF2}.
-Moreover, in many situations of physical interest, from heavy ions collisions to neutron stars \cite{sign1}-\cite{QGBook}, such inhomogeneous baryonic condensates generate strong magnetic fields.

 For these reasons, we focus on the phase diagram of baryonic matter under extreme conditions, at finite baryon density and strong magnetic fields.
 From the viewpoint of QCD, such analysis is very difficult \cite{R0, R11, R2}, since perturbative techniques are not effective at low energies, and lattice methods fail as it is still not clear how to avoid the sign problem \cite{sign1,sign2,sign3m}.
-From the $\chi$PT perspective, the main technical obstacle is lack of integrability of the gauged non-linear $\Sigma$-model, which is expected as QCD in the low energy limit is stringly coupled.

-In this paper, we demonstrate that a quite remarkable symmetry shows up at finite baryon density under suitable circumstances, improving the integrability of the $\chi$PT equations.
-It has Grassmann-odd generators, thus corresponding to a supersymmetry (SUSY).
-Of course, it is not a \emph{fundamental} SUSY of nature, which would require that each elementary particle posses a supersymmetric partner of opposite statistics \cite{Sohnius:1985qm}.
-It is rather an \emph{emergent} symmetry of the effective action, which appears when a suitable quantization condition is satisfied.
+In this paper, we demonstrate that, at finite baryon density and under suitable circumstances, the model admits a supersymmetric extension, improving the integrability of the $\chi$PT equations.
+Of course, it is not a \emph{fundamental} supersymmetry of nature, which would require that each elementary particle posses a supersymmetric partner of opposite statistics \cite{Sohnius:1985qm}.
+It appears when the effective action is supplemented with a pair of Majorana spinors, which is possible only when a suitable quantization condition is satisfied.